SergioMorenoAntequera/MyCashierAPI/README.md

 # Adonis API application

+There was no way Express was gonna allow me scale the project as I wanted, we moving to Adonis boys

 This is the boilerplate for creating an API server in AdonisJs, it comes pre-configured with.

 1. Bodyparser